ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 Added better Scaffold bypass (module) by using a multi block scaffold (instead of just one inv space.
 It uses multiple inv slots from 1 - 9!)

-Added better Click GUI with animations and themes with console.logs incase of an error. next i will add a localstorage save/load if possible. (and other cool css stuff)
+Added better Click GUI with animations and themes with console.logs incase of an error. next i will add a localstorage binds.

-Making Click GUI based off of LB (LiquidBounce) (shout out to devs of LB)

 # Installation